 Peninsula School District's Comprehensive School Counseling Program empowers students to develop mindsets and behaviors essential for success in social/emotional, academic, and career domains through a range of preventative and responsive, direct and indirect services.

-Students who wish to see their counselor can send their counselor an email and either Mr. Lantz or Mrs. Siegrist will meet with the student as soon as possible.
+Students who wish to see their counselor can send their counselor an email and their counselor will contact them to make arrangements as needed.

 Office phone: 253-530-1633